mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-01-Virtualization-and-Identity-Infrastructure-Foundation/README.md

 ## Overview

+This lab establishes the identity infrastructure foundation for the MRTG enterprise IAM environment.

-Establish a secure and scalable identity infrastructure foundation by preparing a virtualization environment to support Active Directory Domain Services for the MRTG environment.
+A controlled virtualization platform was prepared to support Active Directory Domain Services (AD DS), ensuring secure, isolated deployment and policy-based identity management.

-This lab establishes the infrastructure layer required for future identity and access management implementation.

 ---

 ## Why This Matters

-Establishing a properly configured virtualization and infrastructure foundation is critical for secure identity system deployment.

-In enterprise environments, identity services such as Active Directory must be deployed in controlled, isolated environments to prevent misconfiguration, reduce risk, and support consistent policy enforcement.

-This lab lays the groundwork for centralized identity management, which will be expanded through domain services, access control, and policy enforcement in subsequent labs.

-This foundation ensures that identity services such as Active Directory can be deployed in a controlled, secure environment where authentication and access control can be reliably enforced.
+Enterprise identity systems require controlled infrastructure boundaries.

+A properly configured virtualization host ensures:

+- Isolation between host and domain environment
+- Secure deployment of Active Directory
+- Controlled authentication and access control testing
+- Expansion capability for future IAM services

+This foundation establishes the security boundary for centralized identity management.

 ---